 The relationships used also specify how the Package is used and the relative path to the schema defined by that Package.

-Additional Files

-All IEPD Packages are expected by NIEM to contain - at a minimum - a change log and a readme, but there are several other types of artifact that are also supported.
+Additional Files All IEPD Packages are expected by NIEM to contain - at a minimum - a change log and a readme, but there are several other types of Artifact that are also supported.
 In Enterprise Architect, each is defined using a stereotyped relationship to an Artifact.
 As with the Package use, the relationship specifies where the file will be located.
+In this image a ReadMe, ChangeLog and a sample document are described for each of the document types.
+This will add information about those files to the target catalog file.
+The files will not be created by Enterprise Architect, and their content is beyond the scope of this tutorial.